PhD in Historical Musicology, with a dissertation on tape experimentalism in American avant-gardes, media archaeology, and mystification of technology

 BSc Computer Science and Engineering – Sabanci University, 2012…

-I earned a PhD degree in Musicology/Sociology from Leeds Beckett University.
+I earned my PhD degree in Musicology from Leeds Beckett University.
 I taught “Composition Techniques in 20th century”, “Critical Perspectives in Musical Composition”, “Introduction to Sociology”, and “Social Thought in Movies” at various institutions and departments.
 I come from a computer science and engineering and historical musicology background.
 My PhD thesis focused on the genealogy of death/doom metal music networks in northern England.
 I have previously worked on John Dowland’s religious oeuvre and Elizabethan social structures in 17th century; and I have also written a dissertation on the ideas of death and suicide in depressive suicidal black metal music.
-My research interests include extreme metal cultures, gaming cultures, and sociology of scientific knowledge among others.
+I am currently working as an assistant professor in musicology at Istanbul University, State Conservatory.
+My research interests include extreme metal music, death and culture, and digital musicology among others.

 …Ph.D.
 Historical Musicology, Brandeis University (2016)